-Campus security is required by state law to "protect and police buildings and grounds of state institutions of higher fearning."
-Because all laws of the state are in full force within the campus community, specially trained and educated personnel are commissioned to protect college property, personal property, and individuals on campus.
-Security officers are certified peace officers.
-They have the power to enforce all Texas laws and rules, regulations, and policies of the College, including the Code of Student Conduct.
+Campus safety is provided within the framework of state law to "protect and police buildings and grounds of state institutions of higher learning."
+Because all laws of the state are applicable within the campus community, specially trained and educated personnel are commissioned to protect college property, personal property, and individuals on campus.
+Officers of the Campus Safety Department are licensed Peace Officers of the State of Texas.
+These officers are vested with full authority to enforce all Texas laws and rules, regulations, and policies of the College, including the Code of Student Conduct.